biomedicalGenomicsCNAG/mulTI_Metatlas/scripts/README.md

-blabla
-4. ILisi score
-5. hypergeometric distribution applying on the proportions of the immune cells across the different tissues
-6. correlation plot
-7. find DE genes
+## Folder description

-8. GSEA
+- GSEA
-9. regulons
-10. NFKB activity
+pathway analysis, plotting and focused analysis on NFkB

+- Quality control
+QC of the main object of the analysis located in XXXXXXXXXXXXXX

+- main analysis
+scripts using each immune compartment and analyzing the porportions, signatures and correlation of expression profiles